 As you design your Showcase, please use the following standards to guide your work.
-These represent the particular criteria that your instructors will be looking for and giving you feedback on at mid-semester and final grading.
-For each of the following five design criteria, your instructors will rate your design as “best” (fully meeting the criteria), “needs work” (partially meeting the criteria), or “poor” (not meeting the criteria):
+These represent the particular criteria that your instructors will use to evaluate your portfolio.

 - Compelling Introduction – Does the introduction to your showcase explain its purpose and organization?